Axioms for infinite matroids: Examples of non-matroids

 As we saw in Section~\ref{examples}, the elementary algebraic cycles of a graph~$G$, the edge sets of its finite cycles and double rays, are the circuits of a matroid if and only if $G$ contains no subdivision of the Bean graph (Fig.~\ref{Beangraph}).
 This means that, at least in this class of examples, \COMMENT{} the Bean graph `only just' fails to define a matroid.
 And indeed, we shall see below that its elementary algebraic cycles again violate exactly one of the axioms in each set.

 To prove this, we need a formal definition of the Bean graph.
-Let it be the graph consisting of a ray $R$ and a ray $S$ starting at a common vertex $u$ but otherwise disjoint, plus a vertex $v$ adjacent to all the vertices of~$R$.
+Let it be the graph consisting of two disjoint rays $R,S$ with starting vertices $u\in R$ and $v\in S$ and all possible edges from $v$ to~$R$.
 Write $y$ for the edge~$uv$, and pick an edge $z\in E(S)$.
 Let $\C$ be the set of the elementary algebraic cycles of this graph, and call them {\em circuits\/}.
 Write $\I$ for the set of edge sets not containing a circuit, put $\B:=\Imax$, let $\cl$ be the closure operator and $r$ any rank function associated with~$\I$, and call the sets in $2^{E(G)}\sm\I$ {\em dependent\/}.